awsdocs/aws-lambda-developer-guide/doc_source/with-kafka.md

 To determine the cause of a stopped consumer, check the `StateTransitionReason` field in the response of `EventSourceMapping`\.
 The following list describes the event source errors that you can receive:

 **`ESM_CONFIG_NOT_VALID`**
-The event source mapping configuration is not valid\.
+The event source mapping configuration isn't valid\.

 **`EVENT_SOURCE_AUTHN_ERROR`**
-Lambda could not authenticate the event source\.
+Lambda couldn't authenticate the event source\.

 **`EVENT_SOURCE_AUTHZ_ERROR`**
-Lambda does not have the required permissions to access the event source\.
+Lambda doesn't have the required permissions to access the event source\.

 **`FUNCTION_CONFIG_NOT_VALID`**
-The function configuration is not valid\.
+The function configuration isn't valid\.

 **Note**
 If your Lambda event records exceed the allowed size limit of 6 MB, they can go unprocessed\.

+## Amazon CloudWatch metrics<a name="services-kafka-metrics"></a>

+Lambda emits the `OffsetLag` metric while your function processes records\.
+The value of this metric is the difference in offset between the last record written to the Kafka event source topic, and the last record that Lambda processed\.
+You can use `OffsetLag` to estimate the latency between when a record is added and when your function processes it\.

+An increasing trend in `OffsetLag` can indicate issues with your function\.
+For more information, see [Working with Lambda function metrics](monitoring-metrics.md)\.

 ## Self\-managed Apache Kafka configuration parameters<a name="services-kafka-parms"></a>